joelouthan/theologic.us/content/posts/study-romans/study-romans8-29a.md

 ## The Text

->Romans 8:29 (CSB)
-><sup> 29 </sup> For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.
+>Romans 8:29 (CSB) For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.

 ## The Support